Course Outline

 Format:

-In the first week of semester we will start developing your skills as a mentor and work towards providing you with a Mentor Training certificate.
+In the first week of trimester we will start developing your skills as a mentor and work towards providing you with a Mentor Training certificate.
 To that end you will be assigned 1-3 students from the 1st year of our Program as mentees, with whom you will meet (face-to-face or remotely via Zoom, etc.) at least two times and develop a brief report (400 words) which highlights what you have done with your mentor circle and what you have learned about the process.
-Although it is anticipated that you will maintain contact with your mentees over the course of the semester (perhaps having monthly meeting), this is not part of this assessment.
+Although it is anticipated that you will maintain contact with your mentees over the course of the trimester (perhaps having monthly meeting), this is not part of this assessment.

 Criteria: